SpartanB312/Superintendent/README.md

 # SpartanHUD
-A halo fan fabric mod for minecraft.
+A halo fan made fabric mod for minecraft.